PLAN your business

 General Partnerships are like sole proprietorships with more than one owner.
 Partners share managerial duties, profits and losses, and each is personally responsible (liable) for all business debt.
 Because the actions of one partner can result in personal liability for the others, partnerships have become less popular since LLCs have been around.
 For federal tax purposes, the business is required to file a partnership return, with the income or loss going to each partner based on how much of the business each owns.

 Corporations are more complex structures than the others.
 As with LLCs, corporations have limited legal liability.
 To form a corporation, you must file with the Washington Secretary of State and you must create a governance document – which, in this case, would be bylaws.
+Bylaws (called resolutions for nonprofits) are the internal governance documents of a corporation.
+They define how key business decisions are made, as well as officer and shareholders' duties, powers, and responsibilities.
+It's widely recommended to create one to protect yourself and your business, even if your state doesn’t mandate it.
 Corporations also have other requirements, such as issuing stock certificates, holding annual meetings and keeping minutes, electing directors, etc. Corporation owners are called “shareholders” or “stockholders.”
 Working owners of corporations are employees and must have federal payroll taxes withheld and reported the same as other employees.
 Corporations file federal corporate tax returns with the IRS.
 If qualified and applied for on a timely basis, corporations may choose pass-through taxation (“S-Corporation”).
 Although not required, forming a corporation should be done with the assistance of a qualified legal professional.

 Limited Partnerships (LPs) are not used very often for small businesses, although they are common for real estate ownership.
 LPs are composed of one or more general partners and one or more limited partners.
 The general partners manage the entity and share fully in its profits and losses.
 To protect themselves from liability, general partners are often corporations or LLCs rather than individuals.
 Limited partners share in the profits of the business, but their losses are limited to the extent of their investment.
 Limited partners are usually not involved in the day-to-day operations of the entity.
 Get legal advice before choosing an LP structure for your business.
 Like LLCs and corporations, creating an LP requires filing with the Washington Secretary of State.